rytswd/get-gitops-k8s/stack/README.md

 #### 3. Add a `requirements.yaml`

+> NOTE: Helm v3 steps will be added

 In order to specify a dependency, you need to add a new file to the directory.
 Create a file called `requirements.yaml`, and copy the following content:

 ```yaml